 I wonder if Germans have a word for witty assertions that turn out to be scientifically confirmed.

-During a presidential election year, the first book every person should have on their reading list is Jonathan Haidt’s The Righteous Mind.
+During an election year, the first book every person should have on their reading list is Jonathan Haidt’s The Righteous Mind.
 Haidt explores the evolutionary, psychological, and cultural ingredients that flavor the stew of our individual moral preferences.

 One of the central themes of the book is that our intuitions come first, our reasoning comes second.
 Gut feeling drives our judgments, and our strategic reasoning is the ‘press secretary’ that explains and justifies our non-rational whims.